manchenkoff/nuxt-auth-sanctum/README.md

 -   Compatible with default Nuxt `ofetch` client
 -   TypeScript support

+**Note:** Before using this module, please make sure that you have already configured Laravel Sanctum on your backend.
+You can find more information about Laravel Sanctum [here](https://laravel.com/docs/10.x/sanctum#spa-authentication).

 ## Quick Setup

 1. Add `nuxt-auth-sanctum` dependency to your project